Azure Striker Gunvolt 2: Finale

 When both paths are completed, the final act of the game sees Gunvolt and Copen locked in a standoff as before, but Copen instigates that every adept must die, no matter what.
 Gunvolt tries to sway him out of killing adepts, and the two engage in combat with one another until one of them is killed.
 At that moment, Mytyl revives, demanding that the two stay away from one another, and surrounded by the power of Lola and Lumen, she revives the fallen warrior, whose power is amplified to its utmost limits, and the two battle each other to absolute exhaustion.
 However, they decide not to kill one another, thanks to the words of a revived Mytyl, now reunited with the essence of Joule and having regained her voice once again, but losing her memories of the two.

 In Gunvolt's ending, he and Quinn are out together, when he has a chance encounter with Mytyl, who stops, puzzled, and asks him if he's an angel, echoing Joule's first words to him.
-Gunvolt kindly tells her he's not, deciding it's for the best that she never remember him again.
+Gunvolt kindly tells her he's not, deciding it's for the best that she never remembers him again.

 In Copen's ending, Copen decides that he can no longer be around his sister again, and asks Nori to tell his sister that he died in combat.
 Nori asks him what he will do, and Copen tells her that he needs to search for answers, but he cannot face his sister, now knowing that she's an adept.

 In a post-credits scene, Mytyl is shown to be happy at last, although she occasionally has dreams about Gunvolt, revealing that Joule's memories still live on in her.
 She hopes to thank Gunvolt personally one day for everything he's done for her.

+If the 80% of the challenges are complete with both characters, a secret ending is shown where Xiao and Nori were working together for sealing the Muse inside Mytyl.
+When asked of his motives, Xiao says that he doesn't plan something bad.